Dr. Natalie Bennett is the Director of the Women's Leadership and Resource Center.

 Dr. Bennett has taught at Hunter College (CUNY), Long Island University, University of Nebraska, DePaul University and University of Illinois at Chicago.
 Her publications focus on transnational migration and Caribbean immigrant women’s labor, racial and sexual identities among African American lesbians and the politics of same-sexualities in Jamaica.

 Keisa Reynolds is the Assistant Program Director of the Women's Leadership and Resource Center.
 They are a certified rape crisis counselor in Illinois and California and have training in other areas including domestic violence, community violence, trauma, and restorative justice.
 They are also a writer and community educator working with organizations in Chicago and San Francisco Bay Area.
-A graduate of Columbia College Chicago's Cultural Studies program, they are a MA candidate in Women's Studies and Gender Studies at Loyola University Chicago.
+Keisa received a Bachelor of Arts in Cultural Studies from Columbia College Chicago and a Master of Arts in Women's Studies and Gender Studies from Loyola University Chicago.